-The Council faces ongoing significant financial challenges over the period of this Capital Strategy due to the significant reductions in Government Funding over recent years and the potential longer impact of the COVID 19 pandemic on Council funding.
-The latest long-term financial forecast for 2022/23 to 2026/27 reflects annual deficits, albeit on a reducing basis over the remaining period of plan, which is supported by the Forecast Risk Fund.
+The Council faces ongoing significant financial challenges over the period of this Capital Strategy due to the significant reductions in Government Funding over recent years, the current high levels of inflation and the potential longer impact of the COVID 19 pandemic on Council funding.
+The latest long-term financial forecast for 2023/24 to 2026/27 reflects annual deficits, albeit on a reducing basis over the remaining period of plan, which is supported by the Forecast Risk Fund.
 To deliver the level of efficiencies and transformation that will in turn support the delivery of the long-term forecast, the following key principles have been identified which should be a key consideration of capital investment decisions: